 Hair extensions, most editorial stylists would argue, are an investment that can be the difference between a client working with you again or not.
 Giving them the gift of full, luscious hair keeps them coming back.
-Yet hair extensions are an expensive part of any stylist’s kit that require the necessary knowledge to color and care for.
-To keep your treasured tress attachments in tip-top shape, consult the guide ahead as bi-coastal celebrity colorist Jeremy Tardo, and hair extension specialist Amanda Shuttleworth—both Benjamin Salon artists—share their tips for coloring hair extensions plus the do’s and dont’s of pre- and post-wash care.
+Yet hair extensions are an expensive part of any stylist’s kit that requires the necessary knowledge to color and care for.
+To keep your treasured tress attachments in tip-top shape, bi-coastal celebrity colorist Jeremy Tardo and hair extension specialist Amanda Shuttleworth—both Benjamin Salon artists—share their tips on how to care for hair extensions.
+Below, discover how to detangle and how to color hair extensions.
+Read through their expert do’s and don’ts now!

-Depending on the particular weft/extension job, I sometimes color hair pieces on a large glass surface like a glass tabletop.
+Depending on the particular weft/extension job, I sometimes color extensions on a large glass surface like a glass tabletop.
 This allows me to lay the pieces out individually for coloring.
-The glass also cleans easily afterwards.
+The glass also cleans easily afterward.
 If I don’t have a glass surface, I lay long foils down and apply the color to the hair on top of the foils.

 When we choose the hair wefts/extensions, we typically air on the side of light over dark.
 If extensions are too dark, there is potential for damage to the hair when lightening them.
 If the extensions are too light, depositing color into them is much more gentle.

 Coloring extensions is tricky.
 Most extension hair has been intensely treated with chemicals already.
 You rarely have access to the history of the hair and the porosity is unknown.

 Normally, wefts/extensions can be toned and darkened.
 This is adding pigment to them, which is easier to navigate than removing pigment from them.

 I prefer not to lighten extensions.
 Testing a few pieces is always an option, but bleaching extension hair can be a treacherous road.
 If a client is wanting to lighten their hair extensions, I usually tell them that it might be time for a “new set.”